Moderator: Matthew Prince, Co-Founder & CEO, Cloudflare

 DC: the technology for filtering, for blocking moves with other technologies.
 And it’s getting better over time.
 I'm not particularly optimistic but i think that ultimately the network derives value from the number of people who connect to it.
 Once you filter or block significant parts of internet, it begins to lose value.

 There is an effort to try to protect the data that is being transferred.
-Ther ewill be man-in-the-middle taps and data taps, but ultimately the value that the internet brings will provide a way to ensure the infrastructure continues to operate.
+Ther ewill be on-path taps and data taps, but ultimately the value that the internet brings will provide a way to ensure the infrastructure continues to operate.
 There will be islands and gateways, but when GDP start depending on connectivity, that sends a signal to govts.

 MP: a lot of the world that looked to the US for internet leadership, they see where growth is coming from, and that is China.